Hidden East Anglia:

 Information gratefully received from Mark Dyball.

-The Rev. Forbes Phillips, referring to the vicarage in the High Street, wrote in 1909: "I live on a part of the coast that is nearest to Holland, and therefore conveniently situated for running the 'stuff', and I live in a house that was constructed with a view not only of the Yarmouth Roads and the North sea, but a further one of plundering the Revenue, and with the definite object of conveniences for this particular work.
-Beneath my feet as I write are large and roomy cellars, once used for the storage of imported goods, and until a few years ago a subterranean passage connected these with a landing-stage by the waterside; and let full truth be told, the designer of all was the vicar of the parish, and this house was, and is still, the vicarage".
+The Rev. Forbes Phillips, referring to the old vicarage near the junction of High Street and Garnham Road, wrote in 1909: "I live on a part of the coast that is nearest to Holland, and therefore conveniently situated for running the 'stuff', and I live in a house that was constructed with a view not only of the Yarmouth Roads and the North sea, but a further one of plundering the Revenue, and with the definite object of conveniences for this particular work.
+Beneath my feet as I write are large and roomy cellars, once used for the storage of imported goods, and until a few years ago a subterranean passage connected these with a landing-stage by the waterside; and let full truth be told, the designer of all was the vicar of the parish, and this house was, and is still, the vicarage".1

 Great Bircham: